SelimTekin/Family_Guy_Game/README.md

-This repository contains a game written with swift. game's name is Family Guy Catch.
+This repository contains a game written with swift.
+Game's name is Family Guy Catch.
 If you can click on the character you will get the damage or gain that character gave you.

 The character is hidden in 0.5 second.